 What you can do

-Some basic questions to ask your doctor include:
+For a double uterus, some basic questions to ask your doctor include:

 - Should I see a specialist?

-- Are there any brochures or other printed materials that I can have?
+- Do you have any brochures or other printed material I can take with me?
 What websites do you recommend?

 What to expect from your doctor

-- Do you menstruate regularly?
+- Do you have regular periods?

 - Have you ever been pregnant?

 - Have you ever given birth?